scribble-rs/scribble.rs/README.md

 The site will not display any ads or share any data with third parties.

+## News and discussion

+We have a new blog over at https://scribble-rs.github.io.
+Over there, you can ready about some highlights and discuss about them in the comment section.
+The comment section is powered by utteranc.es, which means it'll use the blogs repository for comments and you can simply use your GitHub account for commenting.

 ## Play now

 Feel free to play on this instance